 Since we switched to MS Visual Studio 2015 with version 1.8.2, you need to have runtime libraries for this version.
-If you have sufficiently new Windows OS (not sure what "sufficiently" is), you should already have them.
-If not, you can download them from Microsoft websites upon registration to Microsoft.
+If you have sufficiently new Windows OS (not sure what 'sufficiently' is), you should already have them.
+If not, you can download 'Visual C++ Redistributable for Visual Studio 2015' pack from Microsoft websites.